 5 Ways to Curb Kids' In-App Purchases on the iPhone

 Mystery charges on your credit card are usually bad news.
 But when it's your own kid racking up fees on your iTunes account by making in-app purchases in games and apps, it's a lesson in frustration.
 Some kids don't realize they're spending actual money when an app asks them to pay to level up or get a better weapon.
 (A problem that's so widespread, it's prompted Common Sense Media and other companies to launch a Federal Trade Commission complaint against Facebook).

-The good news is that it's not hard to prevent your kids from accumulating big bills with in-app purchases on an iPhone, iPod Touch, or iPad.
+There are a few precautions you can take to curb in-app purchases on an iPhone, iPod Touch, or iPad.
 These tips can help:

 Require a passcode immediately.
-Unless you're running a really old version of iOS (and if you are, it's time for an update), you have the option either to require a passcode immediately for any in-app purchase or to allow a 15-minute grace period during which, after an initial in-app purchase, you can make purchases without reentering the code for the iTunes account.
-Require the passcode immediately through the Restrictions settings.
+If you don't want to totally disable in-app purchases, you can set the device to require a passcode immediately for any in-app purchase or to allow a 15-minute grace period during which, after an initial in-app purchase, you can make purchases without reentering the code for the iTunes account.
+Go to Settings, your name, iTunes & App Store, then Password Settings.

 Set expectations.
 Once the device's settings are squared away, it's time to establish some rules about in-app purchases.
-Decide whether you're willing to pay for them and, if so, set a maximum amount through the iTunes allowance.
+Decide whether you're willing to pay for them and, if so, under what circumstances.
 Or say you'll buy the game but won't allow any extra charges.
 When your kid wants a new app, look at the number of in-app purchases available in a game (usually found on the app description page) before buying.

 Choose apps without purchases.
 Sometimes you have to pay more for apps that don't have in-app purchases.
 When it comes to apps for little kids, it's usually worth it.
 Also, it may be cheaper over the long run to pay more initially, and you won't wind up with extra charges you can't account for.